PhaySometh/KhodKquiz/README.md

-i have to close the unclear issue and re-create once they working on it
-# Welcome to KhodKquiz
+# Welcome to KhodKquiz 🧑‍💻
-# 🧑‍💻 Coding Quiz and Leaderboard System

 A full-stack web-based platform where users can take quizzes by category or difficulty, track their scores, and compete on a public leaderboard.
 Admins can manage questions, categories, and view analytics.